Jason Stollsteimer

-Jason Stollsteimer is an American musician, best known as the vocalist and lead guitarist for the indie rock band the Von Bondies, which took a break in 2011.
+Jason Stollsteimer (born April 22, 1978) is an American musician, best known as the vocalist and lead guitarist for the indie rock band the Von Bondies, which took a break in 2011.
 Stollsteimer was also the main songwriter and a producer of the band.
-He released three studio albums with the Von Bondies, one studio album with The Hounds Below, and is currently playing with PONYSHOW.
+He released three studio albums with the Von Bondies, one studio album with The Hounds Below, and is currently playing with Ponyshow.